Sales has long been regarded as a numbers game. The more prospects you pump into your sales pipeline, the higher your chances of closing a deal.

 The benefits of this technology are not only limited to productivity.
 It can provide significant improvements on the way you discover, engage and nurture your relationships with prospects.
 In today’s digitized world, you now have access to a ton of customer data to obtain valuable insights.
 By leveraging this data, you can create a personalized experience for each prospect and connect with them on the appropriate channels.

-If you aren’t already using some of these tools in your sales targeting strategy, know that your competitors are.
+If you aren’t already using some of these tools in your target of sales strategy, know that your competitors are.
 Nine in ten companies use two or more sources of contact data for sales development (Topo).

 5. Use the Power of Social Selling